-The PSA (Region G) has an overall vacancy rate of 3.1% for the 10,236 marketrate units surveyed.
+The PSA (East Central Michigan Region) has an overall vacancy rate of 3.1% for the 10,236 market-rate units surveyed.
 Market-rate vacancy rates among the individual counties range from 0.0% in Arenac County to 3.7% in Isabella County.
 It is worth nothing that four counties (Bay, Isabella, Midland, and Saginaw) comprise 92.0% of the total market-rate units surveyed in the PSA.
 These four counties have a combined vacancy rate of 3.1%, which is below the 4% to 6% range that is typical of a balanced rental market.
 As such, the vast majority of the market-rate market in the PSA is operating below the optimal vacancy rate range.
 In addition, five of the counties have at least one market-rate property that maintains a wait list for the next available unit.
 There are a total of 62 households on wait lists at market-rate properties in the region with an estimated wait of up to 24 months for the next available units.
-As part of the survey of multifamily market-rate apartments, Bowen National Research identified rents by both bedroom and bathroom type.
-From this survey, median rents were established for each of the bedroom/bathroom combinations.
-For the purposes of this analysis, we used the median collected (tenant-paid) rents of the more common bedroom and bathroom configurations in the table that follows.